SecureSiem/THEHIVE-CORTEX-SHUFFLE-MISP/README.md

 1. Open the workflow editor and I will guide you to recreate it with drag & drop (super easy).

-2. Or paste the specific error message here and I’ll fix the JSON format for your Shuffle version.
+2. Or connect with me and share the specific error message here and I’ll fix the JSON format for your Shuffle version.